 Orbital cellulitis, orbital abscess, and subperiosteal abscess may cause lid swelling, erythema, proptosis, and ophthalmoplegia.
 Vision is often impaired with orbital abscess and subperiosteal abscess.

 Mucormycosis (zygomycosis or phycomycosis) is a fungal infection that is typically seen in immunocompromised or debilitated patients.
 Predisposing conditions include diabetic ketoacidosis, chronic renal failure, and treatment with steroids or cytotoxic drugs.
 The diagnosis should be considered in diabetic patients with black, necrotic lesions (eschars) of the nose or sinuses or with new cranial nerve abnormalities.
 Without treatment, cerebral invasion may ensue.
 Bacterial cavernous sinus thrombosis may result from spread from the contiguous sphenoidal or ethmoidal air sinuses, either directly or via the emissary veins.
 Exophthalmos, papilledema, severe cerebral symptoms (headache, decreased level of consciousness, convulsions), cranial nerve palsies, and high fever are present.
-The prognosis is grave; the mortality rate remains about 30%, despite antibiotic therapy.
+Rarely, mucormycosis may present in persons with vasculitis on immunosuppression with symptoms mimicking the original vasculitic disorder (Royer et al 2013).
+Despite antibiotic therapy, the prognosis is grave; the mortality rate remains about 30%.